aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 --skip-hash-check=true
 ```

-- you should see out put similar to:
+- you should see out put similar to (if doing so from the control node):
 ```
 2021-09-28 10:05:25.730702 I | mvcc: restore compact to 113090
 2021-09-28 10:05:25.737697 I | etcdserver/membership: added member